 MERSCORP Holdings, Inc. is a privately held corporation that owns and manages the MERS® System and all other MERS® products.
 It is a member-based organization made up of thousands of lenders, servicers, sub-servicers, investors and government institutions.

 Mortgage Electronic Registration Systems, Inc. (MERS) is a wholly-owned subsidiary of MERSCORP Holdings, and its sole purpose is to serve as mortgagee in the land records for loans registered on the MERS® System and MERS® Commercial.
 MERS is a nominee for the lender and subsequent buyers (“beneficial owners”) of a mortgage loan and serves as a common agent for the mortgage industry.

 The MERS® System is a national electronic database that tracks changes in mortgage servicing rights and beneficial ownership interests in loans secured by residential real estate.

 All MERS mortgages (or deeds of trust) registered on the MERS® System are recorded in the public land records.
-The MERS® System is not a system of public record nor a replacement for the public land records.
+The MERS® System is not a system of public record, nor a replacement for the public land records.
 No interests in those mortgages (or deeds of trust) are transferred on the MERS® System; they are only tracked.
 MERS as original mortgagee eliminates breaks in the chain of title because the lien is grounded in MERS' name.